These traditional African wax print designs dyed only in indigo are extremely popular in Ghana.

 The designs range from distinctively African motifs rooted in history to wacky object-based prints such as shoes, fans, bicycles - almost anything.

+Wax print production has always been complex and expensive.
 In the early days, wax was used to create a resist before dyeing the fabrics in industrial quantities.
-Today, a resin has replaced the wax.
-Some designs also require overprinting, originally by hand using wooden printing blocks.
+Some designs also required overprinting by hand using wooden printing blocks.

 We do not sell Chinese fabrics.
-All of our wax print is made in Ghana - either by GTP or ATL - which are owned by the European companies Vlisco and A Brunnschweiler, respectively.
+All of our wax print is made in Ghana, either by Vlisco-owned GTP or ATL.

 Genuine African wax print is very robust and stands up to years of washing.
 It's great for colourful and distinctive clothing.
 Many creative and innovative textile artists are using wax print in their quilts and wallhangings.